 Melmac and melamine are very similar materials, but since the 1970s, the technology for melamine has increased.
 The dishes made with melamine today are considered safe by the FDA and are FDA approved.

-The vintage Melmac dishes may not have FDA approval even if the material is quite similar.
-Melmac and Melamine ware are the same materials, except that today with technology, melamine ware has had the advantage of having better technology available to us than in the 1940s to 1970s.
+The vintage Melmac dishes may not have FDA approval even if the material is similar.
+Melmac and Melamine ware are the same materials, except that today, with technology, melamine ware has had the advantage of having better technology available to us than in the 1940s to 1970s.

-Since that time, the FDA and other food agencies have done a lot of testing to ensure that the melamine ware dishes are safe.
+Since then, the FDA and other food agencies have tested extensively to ensure that the melamine ware dishes are safe.

 FDA And Melamine Safety

 The FDA (Food and Drug Administration) has done a lot of testing on melamine to ensure that the material is safe to be used for dishes.
-Melamine continues to be a trendy material for many people to use for plates and dinnerware.
+Melamine is a trendy material for many people to use for plates and dinnerware.